rohannagaraj19/Audio-Projects-on-FPGA/README.md

 - **`hardware_only_audio/`**: Provides a Vivado hardware design template without any associated Vitis workspace.
 This directory serves as a starting point for implementing audio processing directly in hardware.
 It’s well-suited for experimenting with fixed frequency arrays and other DSP elements purely within the FPGA fabric, without relying on software.

+- **`audioTest.ipynb/`**: Generates a list of the max frequencies per interval using the Fast Fourier Transform (FFT).
+Add a .wav file to your project directory and then run this python script (its in a jupyter notebook format to make it easier to use).

 ## Directory Structure

 **`audio_top/`**